 “One of the most wide-ranging and imaginative historians in America today.
 There is no one else quite like him in the profession” - Gordon S. Wood, Alva O. Way University Professor of History Emeritus, Brown University, Pulitzer Prize, National Humanities Medal.

 A. Roger Ekirch

-During Professor Ekirch’s career, he has received four fellowships from the National Endowment for the Humanities, and in 1981-1982 he became the first Paul Mellon Fellow at Cambridge University, where he taught in the Faculty of History and resided as a Fellow Commoner at Peterhouse.
+During Prof. Ekirch’s career, he has received four fellowships from the National Endowment for the Humanities, and in 1981-1982 he became the first Paul Mellon Fellow at Cambridge University, where he taught in the Faculty of History and resided as a Fellow Commoner at Peterhouse.
 Over the summer of 1995, he directed an NEH “Summer Seminar for School Teachers.”
 In 1998, he was awarded a Guggenheim Foundation fellowship.
 At Virginia Tech, Prof. Ekirch has received the Phi Beta Kappa Sturm Award, 2006, the Alumni Award for Research Excellence in 2009; the College of Liberal Arts and Human Sciences Award for Excellence in Research and Creative Scholarship (2009 and 2015); and the Faculty Excellence Award (2009), presented annually by graduate students in the Department of History.
 The following year, the Virginia Social Science Association bestowed its “Scholar Award in History.”